casualcore/casual-java/inbound.md

 registered and therefore up and running before allowing the inbound server to start accepting requests.
 The inbound startup services are provided as a list of service names.
 See [Configuration](README.md#configuration) for more details.
 If there are no services defined in the configuration, then `discover` mode is equivalent to `immediate` mode.

+#### Initial inbound startup delay
+If initial inbound startup delay is configured ( see [Configuration](README.md#configuration) ) -
+then that always it will always delay the startup by that amount of seconds regardless of startup mode.